WHEN YOU DEMAND HIGH QUALITY AND ACCURACY, GO WITH........ SPEED CITY !

 on a funny car tire !

-adding new "matching inner rims" !
+We're also adding new "matching inner rims" !

 Never has there been a nice AFX or Super Stock Tire, except the Revell "Thunderbolt" front tires.